xmtp/xmtp-dot-org/docs/concepts/interoperable-inbox.md

 To explore the ecosystem of apps built with XMTP, see:

 - [Built with XMTP](/built-with-xmtp): A curated showcase of apps built with XMTP‍
-- [Awesome XMTP](https://github.com/xmtp/awesome-xmtp): A growing list of GitHub repos for projects built with XMTP‍